Stem cell: Embryonic

 Embryonic stem cells (ESCs) are the cells of the inner cell mass of a blastocyst, formed prior to implantation in the uterus.
 In human embryonic development the blastocyst stage is reached 4–5 days after fertilization, at which time it consists of 50–150 cells.
 ESCs are pluripotent and give rise during development to all derivatives of the three germ layers: ectoderm, endoderm and mesoderm.
 In other words, they can develop into each of the more than 200 cell types of the adult body when given sufficient and necessary stimulation for a specific cell type.
 They do not contribute to the extraembryonic membranes or to the placenta.

 During embryonic development the cells of the inner cell mass continuously divide and become more specialized.
-For example, a portion of the ectoderm in the dorsal part of the embryo specializes as 'neurectoderm', which will become the future central nervous system.
+For example, a portion of the ectoderm in the dorsal part of the embryo specializes as 'neurectoderm', which will become the future central nervous system (CNS).
 Later in development, neurulation causes the neurectoderm to form the neural tube.
 At the neural tube stage, the anterior portion undergoes encephalization to generate or 'pattern' the basic form of the brain.
 At this stage of development, the principal cell type of the CNS is considered a neural stem cell.

 The neural stem cells self-renew and at some point transition into radial glial progenitor cells (RGPs).
 Early-formed RGPs self-renew by symmetrical division to form a reservoir group of progenitor cells.
 These cells transition to a neurogenic state and start to divide asymmetrically to produce a large diversity of many different neuron types, each with unique gene expression, morphological, and functional characteristics.
 The process of generating neurons from radial glial cells is called neurogenesis.
 The radial glial cell, has a distinctive bipolar morphology with highly elongated processes spanning the thickness of the neural tube wall.
 It shares some glial characteristics, most notably the expression of glial fibrillary acidic protein (GFAP).
 The radial glial cell is the primary neural stem cell of the developing vertebrate CNS, and its cell body resides in the ventricular zone, adjacent to the developing ventricular system.
 Neural stem cells are committed to the neuronal lineages (neurons, astrocytes, and oligodendrocytes), and thus their potency is restricted.

 Nearly all research to date has made use of mouse embryonic stem cells (mES) or human embryonic stem cells (hES) derived from the early inner cell mass.
 Both have the essential stem cell characteristics, yet they require very different environments in order to maintain an undifferentiated state.
 Mouse ES cells are grown on a layer of gelatin as an extracellular matrix (for support) and require the presence of leukemia inhibitory factor (LIF) in serum media.
 A drug cocktail containing inhibitors to GSK3B and the MAPK/ERK pathway, called 2i, has also been shown to maintain pluripotency in stem cell culture.
 Human ESCs are grown on a feeder layer of mouse embryonic fibroblasts and require the presence of basic fibroblast growth factor (bFGF or FGF-2).
 Without optimal culture conditions or genetic manipulation, embryonic stem cells will rapidly differentiate.